 Index Manager's indexes

 Check where the indexes are stored in the Index Manager configuration through the Operations Center.

 Restoring the system from a backup

 - All data except databases can be copied back to their original location on the server.

 - To restore FotoWeb's Microsoft SQL database, use the FotoWeb Administration Console application, found on the Windows start screen:

 - Expand the Server node and right-click on the Site node.

 - Enter the user name and password for the database, or use a trusted connection, then press OK.

 Restoring the Mongo DB

-Important: FotoWeb needs to be running before the Mongo restore operation can be started.
+Important: FotoWeb must be running before the Mongo restore operation can start.